Theory of intermolecular exchange in coupled spin-1/2 nanographenes: Model

 \section{Model}

-We consider an extended Hubbard model as an effective description for the $\pi$-orbitals of the carbon atoms in a NG, taking into account hopping between first and third neighbors, as well as non-local parts of the Coulomb interaction in addition to the local Hubbard-type interaction:
+We consider an extended Hubbard model as an effective description for the $\pi$ orbitals of the carbon atoms in a NG, taking into account hopping between first and third neighbors, as well as non local parts of the Coulomb interaction in addition to the local Hubbard-type interaction:

 The first term in (\ref{eq:H}) is the single-particle part describing hopping of electrons between different carbon lattice sites:

 where $c_{i\sigma}^\dagger$ ($c_{i\sigma}$) creates (destroys) an electron of spin $\sigma\in\{\up,\dn\}$ at carbon site $i$, and $t$ and $t_3$ are the amplitudes for first and third nearest neighbor hopping between lattice sites, respectively. $\langle i,j \rangle$ and $\langle\langle\langle i,j \rangle\rangle\rangle$ indicate restriction of sites $i$ and $j$ to first and third nearest neighbors, respectively.
 The second neighbor hopping is usually neglected in this approach because it breaks electron-hole symmetry, leading to an inhomogeneous distribution of the charge, that is counterbalanced by long-range Coulomb interactions.
 The second term in (\ref{eq:H}) is the Hubbard interaction describing repulsion $\sim{U}$ between electrons on the same site: